- Explain what sociological theories are and how they are used

 Sociologists research many different aspects of this potential global culture.
 Some explore the dynamics involved in the social interactions of global online communities, such as when members feel a closer kinship to other group members than to people residing in their own countries.
 Other sociologists study the impact this growing international culture has on smaller, less-powerful local cultures.
 Yet other researchers explore how international markets and the outsourcing of labor impact social inequalities.
 Sociology can play a key role in people’s abilities to understand the nature of this emerging global culture and how to respond to it.

-looks at society as a competition for limited resources.
+Conflict theory looks at society as a competition for limited resources.
 This perspective is a macro-level approach most identified with the writings of German philosopher and sociologist Karl Marx (1818–1883), who saw society as being made up of individuals in different social classes who must compete for social, material, and political resources such as food and housing, employment, education, and leisure time.
 Social institutions like government, education, and religion reflect this competition in their inherent inequalities and help maintain the unequal social structure.
 Some individuals and organizations are able to obtain and keep more resources than others, and these “winners” use their power and influence to maintain social institutions.
 Several theorist suggested variations on this basic theme.

 Polish-Austrian sociologist Ludwig Gumplowicz (1838–1909) expanded on Marx’s ideas by arguing that war and conquest are the basis of civilizations.
 He believed that cultural and ethnic conflicts led to states being identified and defined by a dominant group that had power over other groups (Irving 2007).